pustotnik/zenmake/docs/buildconf-substitutions.rst

 Build config: substitutions
 ===================================

+.. _buildconf-substitutions-dynamic:

-In some places you can use substitution to configure values.
-It looks like substitution in bash and uses following syntax:
+In some places you can use dynamic substitutions to configure values.
+It looks like substitutions in bash and uses following syntax:

     in YAML format: